-This is part one in a series that discusses how publishers – faced with siloed audience analytics, revenue reporting and audience data management tools – need to get a complete picture to effectively manage revenue and performance.
+Publishers have been faced with siloed audience analytics, revenue reporting and audience data management tools for too long, making it difficult to get a complete picture of their audiences to effectively manage & optimise revenue and performance.
 Here we specifically look at the need to have a consolidated, single source of truth for your audience, context and revenue insights.

 This quote from one of the greatest business management thinkers of all time epitomises the importance of real-time & transparent analytics for online publishers.
 If you don’t know what channels, ad types, content and audiences are (or aren’t) driving your revenue – in real-time – then it’s impossible to know what can be improved and how you can improve it.

 To Drucker’s point; is the publishing industry measuring their revenue accurately, rather than relying on inconsistent, siloed, or policy adjusted data that fails to be delivered in real-time?

 The industry: Siloed attempts to separate the inseparable

 Measuring audiences is more than just impressions, clicks and pageviews – though these do form part of the picture.
 Measuring audiences is the combination of a number of elements:

 What does my audience look like?
 Audience analytics involve understanding users’ demographics, technographics, interests, and the brands they engage with.
 It’s critical to classify these various signals accurately within a detailed taxonomy to produce actionable insights, build more comprehensive segments, and activate more effective yield optimisation.